sangwoopark-njit/sangwoopark-njit.github.io/pubs.md

 Kargar, B., **Park, S.**, “Learning Heterogeneous Elasticity and Dynamic Pricing of Rewards for Demand Response,” in preparation.

-Cibaku, E., Das, S., **Park, S.**, "Multi-Pickup and Delivery of Restaurant Orders - A Graph-Aware Reinforcement Learning Approach," in preparation.
+Cibaku, E., Das, S., **Park, S.**, "Multi-Pickup and Delivery of Restaurant Orders: A Graph-Aware Reinforcement Learning Approach," in preparation.

 Kargar, B., **Park, S.**, Chien, S., “Optimal Scheduling for Maintenance of Road Network with Simultaneous Projects and Time-varying Traffic,” in preparation. <br>